First Federation Trust

 A non-European society that provides contrasts with British history

-There are a range of ways that teachers will form an assessment judgement in Humanities.
+There are a number of ways that teachers will form an assessment of the children’s abilities in History.
 Please see the school Assessment and Feedback policies as well as the assessment methods below.

-Each lesson will have an intended learning objective and teachers will make assessments of pupils to ascertain whether pupils have met, not met or partially met the objectives.
-These judgements will be made against a range of evidence including – written/printed evidence, teacher/pupil discussions, conferencing and self or peer reflections.
+Attainment judgements will be made against a range of evidence including – written/printed evidence, teacher/pupil discussions, conferencing and self or peer reflections.
 Concept maps could be used to elicit initial information and build a bank of knowledge and learning as the topic progresses.
+Teachers ensure prior knowledge and previous learning goals are secure before moving on to new content.